Margita Stefanović: Biography

 She composed the score for several TV films (Prvi put s ocem na jutrenje, Vera Hofmanova, Povratak Vuka Alimpića, Plavi plavi) and theatre productions (Klasni neprijatelj, Tri sestre).
 In 1985, she was introduced as an actress (the role of Dragana) in the movie Taiwan Canasta directed by Goran Marković.
+Being one of few female rock instrumentalists in Yugoslavia, combined with her good looks, musical talent, high intelligence and charismatic stage presence made her into an intriguing star and sex symbol.

 After Milan's death and Ekatarina Velika's end, Magi continued her work as a musician.
 During 1994–95 she played in a band called Kurajberi, which gathered several Belgrade musicians and was focused mainly on performing covers at club gigs and jam sessions.
 In 1995, with a group of young Belgrade musicians involved in a techno movement, she formed a band called EQV and released an album Ti si sav moj bol named after the famous Ekatarina Velika song off S' vetrom uz lice, the album itself containing a techno version of the same song.
 The album was published by the Austrian label Coop Arts & Crafts Unlimited.
 In October of the same year, EQV participated in Tactic Festival in Vienna.
 She further continued contributing as a guest star on albums and concerts of many Serbian bands and occasionally played with bands the Glissers, Zion Banda and Direktori.
 Magi played keyboards in Belgrade's band the Glissers in 1995 and 1996.
 They performed on a weekly basis and released a CD The Glissers Vol. 1 for IMAGO Records.
 She also designed the cover for it.
 In 2019, it was re-released by Yugovinyl and BIVECO as an album in vinyl form under the title The Glissers.